microsoft/MSFT.Network.Tools/README.md

 # MSFT.Network.Tools

-Top-level manifest module containing networking tools by the Microsoft Core Networking Product Group at Microsoft
+Top-level manifest module containing network configuration tools by the Microsoft Core Networking Product Group at Microsoft

 ## :star: More by the Microsoft Core Networking team